Sikh coinage

-Sikh coinage refers to the coins issued by various Sikh states for commercial purposes and as symbols of sovereignty.
+Sikh coinage, known as sikke, refers to the coins issued by various Sikh states for commercial purposes and as symbols of sovereignty.
 Sikh coinage may vary by region, such as Majha versus Malwa or trans-Sutlej versus cis-Sutlej.
 Coins from various Sikh states have been discovered, namely Banda's short-lived state, the misls of the Sikh Confederacy, the Sikh Empire, and coins from the Sikh polities of Patiala, Nabha, Jind, Bhadaur, Kaithal, Kalsia, Faridkot, and Buria/Jagadhri.
 Kapurthala State did not issue their own coinage.
 Another tradition was Sikh temple-tokens.
 Some fakes, forgeries, and hoax coins also exist.

 Terminology

 The Punjabi word for coins is sikkā, which is borrowed from a Persian word, meaning both "a die for coining" and "rule, law, regulation" (implying sovereignty).
 Coinage issued pre-1777 are termed Gobindshahis whilst coins issued post-1777 are called Nanakshahis.
 The coinage minted by Patiala State from 1767 onwards are termed Rajeshahis.
 Coins issued by Jind State are known as Jindias whilst those issued by Nabha State are called Nabhashahis.

 Earlier Sikh coinage issued by Banda Singh Bahadur (1709–1715) and misls of the Sikh Confederacy (1748–1799) are termed Gobindshahis.
 The "Gobindshahi" term conveys the message that they belong to or are dedicated to the tenth Sikh guru, Guru Gobind Singh.
 Coins struck in the name of the gurus are called Nanakshahis.
 Coins struck that are related to Bibi Moran are term Moranshahis.
 Other terminology includes Gurushahi and Nazrana.